from Students and Parents

 In the news...

-January admits: midyear freshmen share stories of their semester before UR
+January admits: midyear first year students share stories of their semester before UR

 Among the variety of nontraditional students at UR is a special group of individuals that opt to begin their college career during the second semester of the academic year.
 This year, UR granted fall admission to 5,824 applicants and offered 108 students spring spots.
 Of these 108, 48 students chose to enroll and have since been adopted into the University community.
-Eighteen of these students are freshmen and 30 are transfers.
-A “January Admit” may spend their free semester in a variety of ways; below, two midyear freshmen share their stories.
+Eighteen of these students are first year students and 30 are transfers.
+A “January Admit” may spend their free semester in a variety of ways; below, two midyear first year students share their stories.

 What our students say...

 Along with a small number of other students, I did not start this fall but as a January Admit.
 I didn’t know that this was even possible until I received my admission letter.
 I read the lines “after careful review of your application, I have concluded that I can invite you to enroll in January 2014.”
 Immediately, I thought it was a joke.
 I thought maybe I had mistakenly checked a box on my common app saying that I was applying for the spring term.Starting college is a difficult process.
 There are people to meet, friends to make, dorms to move into and clubs to join.
 Some students even have the additional trouble of shipping their belongings and catching flights to Rochester.
 Like any other new social setting, each student is struggling to find the place they fit in.
 It is hard for some and easy for others, but they all find where they fit because there is a large group of people that are going through the same struggle.

 I called the school and learned that I had not made a mistake, but simply just that the school couldn’t take in all the students they wanted to for the fall term.
 The University offers the students spots in the spring when they will have more living space on campus.